A silhouette of a person looking off into the distance.

 Director’s Notes

 I want to say that is an oversimplification, but sometimes it does indeed work like that.
-And because of that, things like “The Fight,” where the three actors do a climactic epic comic book fight scene all while playing their instruments (you’ll see soon!), have this “How are they actually doing that?” quality that is fully due to deep collaboration and friendship.
+And because of that, things like “The Fight,” where the three actors do a climactic epic comic book fight scene all while playing their instruments (you’ll see soon!), have this “How are they actually doing that?” quality that is fully due to deep collaboration, friendship, and trust in the differences of our creative partners.
 It’s actually quite apropos that the show is at OSF, where the resident company model has been used for decades and artists develop relationships with each other that make the work that much deeper and richer.
-Lizard Boy has been such a gift to all of us as artists and friends, and the work is better because of that.
-We are thrilled to welcome even more people into the family and expand The Lizards which includes folks from Seattle, San Diego, San Francisco, Manchester, Edinburgh, NYC, and now, Ashland!

 —Brandon Ivie